fskkelly/Python2022_HW/midterm.md

         primes.append(n)
 print(primes)
 ```
-- B3.What is the output of this code in Python?explain it.
+- B3.What is the output of this code in Python? explain it.
 ```
 cubes = [x**3 for x in range(1,6)]
 print(cubes)